Focus: Map Control & Gun Fighting

 Class Equipment - Other

 Light Infantry players need equipment to win map control and eliminate opponents by starting with the upper hand.
 Selecting items that either enhance your ability to move around the map or reduce the opposing team’s ability to do the same is an amazing way to lock down key points and ruin the opponent's front-line support.
-Although do not forget that you are pushing into or past your frontline and will often be on the opponent's territory and will need to win surprise gunfights or escape from collapsing situations using the equipment.
+However, do not forget that you are pushing into or past your frontline and will often be on the opponent's territory and will need to win surprise gunfights or escape from collapsing situations using the equipment.

-Armor: In games that allow editing armor, it is recommended to start with a medium to lightweight or 40/60 (armor/speed) set up and adjust for your play style.
+Armor: In games that allow editing armor, it is recommended to start with a medium to lightweight or 40/60 (armor/speed) setup and adjust for your play style.
 Remember, bulking up on armor is not the best solution as crawling behind your team's pushes is generally a poor way to outflank the other team.

 Class Use - Communication

 Light infantry players are great at locating opponents and will often see events or power plays happening before they are even set into motion.
-However, it can be easily stated that using other teammates' communication is more important and being able to process callouts to position yourself properly for a counterplay or aggressive push is a major key to success.
+However, it can be easily stated that using other teammates' communication is more important, and being able to process callouts to position yourself properly for a counterplay or aggressive push is a major key to success.
 Working with your team is both a great strategy to prevent your team from walking into a poor situation and also a great strategy to prevent yourself from casually walking onto the other team.

 Class Use - Close Quarters

 Light Infantry should be excelling at close quarters, but always be wary of players using extremely high DPS zero-range weapons.
 While an SMG will give a Light Infantry player the advantage over most other player types in this range, it will do little to help prevent getting melted instantly when you push too hard.
-The key to this range is being aggressive enough to get into close quarters and therefore remove all the advantages most opponents have over you, but also be conservative enough to not over-push or chase other players to a situation that is simply unwinnable for yourself.
+The key to this range is being aggressive enough to get into close quarters and therefore remove all the advantages most opponents have over you, but also be conservative enough to not over-push or chase other players to a situation that is simply unwinnable for you.